1. What’s your story? Where are you from?

 2. Tell us about your aesthetic.

-In order to make the subject and the idea behind the illustration as clear as possible to the reader I work with a graphically reduced, simple style.
-People should be able to “read” the scene on the image in the first half second.
+In order to make the subject and the idea behind the illustration as clear as possible to the reader, I work with a graphically reduced, simple style.
+People should be able to “read” the scene on the image in the first half-second.
 Then if they look a bit longer maybe they discover that there is a bit more to it.
 A little twist, a joke, something unexpected.
 I think that is rewarding for the viewer.
 People like that, they always did.

 3. What is your favourite medium and why?

 I work in Photoshop with textures I painted and scanned in.
 Maybe if I had a big place where I could paint and hang canvases on walls, I would be working differently today.
 But that is not the case.
-Of course I would like to paint and draw more by hand and try out new stuff.
-But there is simply not enough hours in one day for me at the time.
+Of course, I would like to paint and draw more by hand and try out new stuff.
+But there are simply not enough hours in one day for me at the time.

 4. What is your artistic process like?

 When I work on commissions everything has to go pretty fast.
 I draw little thumbnails of objects, symbols, characters that are in the text I get.
-Then I try to imagine a scene where some of these come together to explain the meaning of the article, to summ it up in a way that in the best case is not expected by the reader.
+Then I try to imagine a scene where some of these come together to explain the meaning of the article, to sum it up in a way that in the best case is not expected by the reader.